I beg to move,

 Secondly, as the Minister will recognise, given the phenomenal pace of change, the council needs financial help to put in the infrastructure.
 It is no good getting the private sector to finance a lot of new homes if there is no extra primary school, doctors’ surgery or, above all, more road space, because our roads are now totally congested.
 The local council had to put in three new primary schools in a hurry a couple of years ago when the numbers had built up and changed rather rapidly because the new people coming in to buy the new homes had rather more family members than had been anticipated when the first forecast was run.
 There is a real issue with maintaining a decent quality of service and finding the money for it.

-When a council or area is co-operating, the Government, in turn, should co-operate with it and local people and provide infrastructure and some sort of order and pace to the development, because otherwise the pace of change becomes disruptive and difficult and turns people against the whole idea of more housing, which nationally we clearly need.
+When a council or area is co-operating, the Government, in turn, should co-operate with it and local people and provide infrastructure and some sort of order and pace to the development, because otherwise the pace of change becomes disruptive and difficult and turns people against the idea of more housing, which nationally we clearly need.
 There need to be fair shares.

 I obviously welcome the Government’s initiatives to promote more prosperity and development in the north, because that suits us as well.
 We have been carrying a lot of the brunt of development and growth.
 Growth and jobs are welcome in many ways, but they must be at a sensible pace.
 We on our side of the argument would like to see fairer shares across the country, just as much as many Members representing seats further away from London would like a bigger share of the growth that the country is capable of.

 Perhaps a more contentious note is the right to buy.
-I am an enthusiast of the right to buy because it is a good way for people to acquire their own home, but I wonder whether the access arrangements are sufficient.
+I am an enthusiast for the right to buy because it is a good way for people to acquire their own home, but I wonder whether the access arrangements are sufficient.
 Why do we limit access under the right to buy to post-1997 houses in some cases?
 Are the discounts large enough?
 I do not buy the argument that selling a socially provided house reduces the supply.
 The number of houses remains exactly the same after the transaction with the same people living in them as before it took place; it is just that the form of tenure of the one that is sold changes and there are all sorts of restrictions on resale to ensure that they are still properly used and the system is not exploited.

 Under the system we are now developing, which I welcome, if a publicly owned house is sold and someone takes out a private sector mortgage, the state gets a receipt.
 I want that money spent on producing another house, so that right to buy can become an ally of more housing provision because the money can be recycled.
 That is what developers do: they undertake a development with their capital and then sell it on because they need the capital to do the same again and to build more houses.
 The state should be more agile at doing that.
-It should be recycling the capital and thereby fulfilling more people’s wish to be homeowners by allowing them to transfer from renting to purchase.
+It should be recycling the capital, thereby fulfilling more people’s wish to be homeowners by allowing them to transfer from renting to purchasing.

 My final comment about the state sector—it is not specifically within the Minister’s remit, but is part of the general housing problem—is on the provision of service housing.
 I have always favoured the idea that we should try to replicate the opportunity to buy within the confines of service life.
 I think that the way to do that is by having a home base concept in all the services, so that a soldier, sailor or airman knows what his or her home base is and has quarters or property there.

 Those are some thoughts for the Minister on how to improve and beef up the initiatives to get more people enjoying the benefits of home ownership.
 We seem to agree that the benefits are generally there.
 If we in politics can bring a bit more joy into people’s lives and give more of them the things they would most like, it would be a worthwhile day’s work.
-I offer it to the Minister in that spirit.
+I offer those thoughts to the Minister in that spirit.

-It is a pleasure to serve under your chairmanship, Mr Bone, in a debate that is very important for my constituency.
+It is a pleasure to serve under your chairmanship, Mr Bone, in a debate that is important for my constituency.
 I welcome the Minister to his place and trust that we can have a constructive relationship in working around the housing crisis in the city of York.

 After 60 years without a local plan, the Tory and Lib Dem parties in coalition on City of York Council have proved that political expediency is far more important to them than addressing the needs of my community.
 That has an impact not only on the housing crisis and people desperately needing a home they can afford to live in, but on our public services and the local economy, because local businesses are also feeling the heat.